Smooth and creamy with a gooey and crunchy topping, this Gluten Free Sweet Potato Casserole will be the only one you’ll ever make again.

 Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

-When I was young, I never tried sweet potatoes because I couldn’t think of a sweet potato as something other than a type of potato.
-How in the world could you put cinnamon and sugar anywhere NEAR a potato, or worse–marshmallows!!
+When I was young, I never tried sweet potatoes because I couldn't think of a sweet potato as something other than a type of potato.
+How in the world could you put cinnamon and sugar anywhere NEAR a potato, or worse--marshmallows!!
 Yuck!
 Growing up, we used to celebrate Thanksgiving with our neighbors and someone would always make a sweet potato casserole.
-I’d skip over it ever year.
-Thought it looked so gross!
+I'd skip over it ever year.
+Thought it looked so gross.

-My first husband’s stepmom was as southern as southern could get and we often had Thanksgiving at their house.
-She made a sweet potato casserole that she called “sweet potato souffle” and I decided to give it a try.
+My first husband's stepmom was as southern as southern could get and we often had Thanksgiving at their house.
+She made a sweet potato casserole that she called "sweet potato souffle" and I decided to give it a try.
 I was BLOWN AWAY!
-It was so incredibly good–smooth and creamy with a brown sugar topping and mini marshmallows that were crunchy and gooey all at the same time.
+It was so insanely good--smooth and creamy with a brown sugar topping and mini marshmallows that were crunchy and gooey all at the same time.
 Why, oh why had I skipped over sweet potatoes all my life?!?!

-When Thanksgiving comes around every year, it’s pretty much unspoken gospel that I will be making at least this casserole.
-I’ve tried making other sweet potatoes for our dinner, to be adventurous and try new things.
-But I always come back to this one because it’s so darn good and the family doth protests too much 😁
+When Thanksgiving comes around every year, it's pretty much unspoken gospel that I will be making this casserole.
+I've tried making other sweet potatoes for our dinner, to be adventurous and try new things.
+But I always come back to this one because it's so darn good and the family doth protests too much 😁

 what you’ll need to make this legendary casserole